chocolatey/choco-wiki/How-To-Setup-Internal-Package-Repository.md

 `4.` We shouldn't need to reboot the server but let's do it so we know everything is ready to go;
 `5.` From the server, open the browser and visit `https://localhost` - you will see some instructions but you need to note the password near the bottom.
 As this is a test environment we don't need to change this however **for a production environment follow the instructions to change the password**;
 `6.` Finally test the Chocolatey Server is working.
-From the server use the command `choco list --source http://localhost/chocolatey`;
+From the server use the command `choco list --source="'http://localhost/chocolatey'"`;

 Once this is done for both servers, you will have two repositories: